NatLabRockies/opet-firmware/README.md

 		- Indicates that the main loop timer was not reset before the next interrupt
 		- basically, means that the process in the loop did not finish on time and the next loop is skipped
 		- this happens normally only after processing time extensive commands such as measuring an IV curve,
-		- if overrun flag is triggered during normal operation, it is likely that the number of measurements averaged is too high, see section 5.3.4 for further details
+		- if overrun flag is triggered during normal operation, it is likely that the number of measurements averaged is too high, see [Nu.
+Voltage and Current measurements averaged per cycle](#nu-voltage-and-current-measurements-averaged-per-cycle) for further details
 		- the flag is reset every time the status byte is read
 	-  Bit 9: New IV data ready
 		- As the name suggests, this flag indicates when new IV data is ready to read from the unit